h2non/nar/README.md

 ### Options

-The following options should be declared in a package called `package`
+The following options can be declared in your application package.json as properties members of the `nar` or `package` first-level property

-#### binary
-Type: `boolean`
-Default: `false`
-Alias: `includeBinary`

-This options allows to you include include the node.js binary in the generated build archive.
-This is usually useful when you want to deploy a fully self-contained application in a sandboxed deployment environment

-**Note**: Node binary is OS-specific.
-Be aware about using this option if you want to deploy in multiple platforms

 #### dependencies
 Type: `boolean`